Deluxe City Campaign Set

 Deluxe City Campaign Set is a role-playing game supplement published by TSR in 1989 for the Marvel Super Heroes role-playing game.

 Contents

 Deluxe City Campaign Set is a campaign setting that describes the New York of the Marvel Universe in great detail.
 One book (96 pages) covers what the GM needs to know to run a campaign based in New York City; the second book (64 pages) contains several scenarios set in New York City.

 In reference to real life, the Guardian Angels have an entry in this campaign setting.

 Publication history

-Deluxe City Campaign Set was published by TSR, Inc., in 1989 as a boxed set containing a 96-page book, a 64-page book, and four large color maps.